Skip to content

 View certificate information

-2. In the left navigation bar, click Show more > Instance Certificates.
+1. In the left navigation bar, navigate to Show more > Instance Certificates.